National Register Listings in Fulton County, Georgia

 Fulton County Timeline

-This timeline provides a condensed summary of the historical journey of Fulton County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Fulton County, Georgia.

 - 1845: Fulton County is created on December 20th, out of the western half of DeKalb County.